 Children's writing is assessed formatively in class, and summatively each term through book looks.
-Spelling is measured by the taught phoneme-grapheme correspondence and explicit teaching of common exception words.
-Handwriting is evaluated on age-related expectations.
+Spelling is measured by the taught phoneme-grapheme correspondence, and handwriting is evaluated on age-related expectations.

 Similarly, we follow the national curriculum's age-related expectations to assess sentence structure, punctuation and cohesive narrative.
 To do this, we look at a variety of work from cross-curricular topics as well as unsupported, independent work.